Table of content

 That information gap compounds across streets.
 By the river, the IP player has watched three rounds of OOP decisions and can price their final bet or call with near-perfect information.
 The OOP player is still guessing on the last decision of the hand.

-Win rates reflect this.
-Across major online tracker databases, the Button is the most profitable seat by a wide margin, followed by the Cutoff.
+Win rates reflect this: across major online tracker databases, the Button is the most profitable seat by a wide margin, followed by the Cutoff.
 Every other seat shows negative win rates for most players outside elite regulars.
-Position isn’t one of many edges in poker.
-It’s the edge the rest of your game either amplifies or wastes.
+Position isn’t one of many edges in poker: it’s the edge the rest of your game either amplifies or wastes.

 Relative Position: The Sandwich Trap